 Once your medical and substance use history is discussed, you can better understand when your withdrawal symptoms will arise.

 After someone decides to stop using meth, they have about 12 hours before they start feeling the effects of their decision.
 Initially, they might start feeling a little nervous and agitated.

 By the end of the first day, the cravings will start screaming.
 The agitation will become more noticeable, and physical withdrawal symptoms like sweating will kick in.

 Heading into days two and three, the worst of the physical symptoms will start.
-This includes issues with breathing, high blood pressure, an elevated heart rate, nausea, vomiting, and some cramping.
+This includes issues with breathing, high blood pressure, an elevated heart rate, nausea, vomiting, and cramping.
 By the end of the third day, hallucinations and convulsions might become a problem.
 This is the point on the timeline when people start second-guessing their decision to stop using meth.

 Over days four through seven, there is a lot of disorientation, confusion, and sleeping issues.
 This is also the point when depression and anxiety become issues.
-They become issues because the individual is starting to sober up and all they have left are the horrible feelings that drove them to use drugs in the first place.
+They become issues because the individual is starting to sober up, and all they have left are the horrible feelings that drove them to use drugs in the first place.

-By the end of the second week, the individual should feel much better physically, However, there could still be lingering issues with depression and anxiety as the old cravings reappear every now and then.
+By the end of the second week, the individual should feel much better physically.
+However, there could still be lingering issues with depression and anxiety as the old cravings reappear now and then.
 The biggest threat at this point is the possibility of post-acute withdrawal syndrome (PAWS).
 These could continue for several months, so please be aware.

 As you can see, a lot is going on when you start dealing with withdrawal symptoms.
 That’s exactly why you would be well advised to get help with the detox process.
 Getting yourself into a medically monitored detox program can ensure that you will be safe and secure until the worst symptoms have passed.
 It’s at this point that you will start to feel strong enough to get therapy.
 You would have a real chance of recovering from your meth addiction with the proper treatment.